 The British War Medal

-- Look at the service number and try to see if it is likely a soldier enlisted pre-war.
+- Look at the regimental number and try to see if it is likely a soldier enlisted pre-war.

 - If they did, then the soldier was likely to have served with the unit when it first went overseas.